Ontario's Scott Howard opens Brier with win over B.C.'s Catlin Schneider | TSN

 While the Howard name is prominent in Canadian curling circles, Scott acknowledged his team may be somewhat of an unknown in Regina given the late lineup shuffle this season.

-"I'm sure a lot of people think we're a mystery team with Mat coming on," Scott said.
+"I'm sure a lot of people think we're a mystery team with Matt coming on," Scott said.
 "Skipping is not my regular position, but we've been doing some damage on the tour.

 "I've been lucky to come to a few Briers now.
 I feel confident.
 It's always a learning curve skipping that national event.
-To get that first win at the Brier means so much because it's a tough field and every win is so important here.
-We were leaking a bit of oil in the last couple ends, but to get that three in the last end was very crucial for us."
+To get that first win at the Brier means so much because it's a tough field and every win is so important here."

-Glenn coached Jennifer Jones to the final of the recent Canadian women's championship.
-Jones plans to retire from team curling at the end of the season.

-Watching his son pull out a dramatic win in his Brier debut as a skip carries extra emotional weight for dad.
+Watching his son pull out a dramatic win in his Brier debut as a skip carried extra emotional weight for dad.

 "You don't want him to miss a bad shot.
 It hits the heart a little deeper.
 By the same token, when he makes a shot like that, it hits the heart that much deeper," Glenn said.